-Minor & Cluster Requirements
+Minor and Cluster Requirements

 The Department of Linguistics offers a minor as well as several clusters in linguistics.